 Project and Programme Management Standards (PPMS)

 The Project and Programme Management Standards (also known as the PPMS), represent the standards of practice for designing, implementing and monitoring conservation projects and programmes in the WWF Network.
-PPMS is derived from the Open Standards for Conservation, a set of standards agreed upon by major conservation organizations.
-As PPMS is a WWF Network Standard, all WWF GEF projects are encouraged to apply this methodology in order to meet the needs and requirements of the PIF and Prodoc design stages in an efficient and effective way.
+PPMS is derived from the Conservation Standards, a set of principles, practices and tools for planning and managing conservation projects widely adopted by major environmental organizations and donors.
+As a WWF Network Standard, all WWF GEF projects are encouraged to apply these Standards in order to effectively meet the PIF and Prodoc needs and requirements, in particular the theory of change, project work plan and Results Framework. ..

-- Conservation coach - A skilled and/or trained facilitator who leads project teams through project design using the Open Standards (PPMS at WWF) in order to develop effective conservation strategies and a logical theory of change.
+- Conservation coach - A skilled facilitator who leads project teams through technical design using the Conservation Standards in order to develop effective strategies and a logical theory of change.

-- Conservation targets - Elements of biodiversity that a project is ultimately aimed to affect: individual species, natural communities, habitats, or ecosystems.
+- Conservation targets - Elements of biodiversity that a project is ultimately aimed to influence: individual species, natural communities, habitats, or ecosystems.

-- PPMS – WWF Project and Program Management Standards are a set of best practices to help practitioners deliver conservation results from their projects.
-Developed in conjunction with major international environmental NGOs (where they are known as the Open Standards) and endorsed by the WWF Network, PPMS lend rigor and consistency to planning, implementing and monitoring effective conservation projects and programs worldwide.
-Two important outputs of this process are the conceptual model and results chains, however there are guidelines for all steps of the project cycle.
+- PPMS – WWF Project and Program Management Standards or Conservation Standards are a set of best practices to help practitioners deliver conservation results from their planned strategies.
+Developed in conjunction with major international environmental NGOs and endorsed by the WWF Network, PPMS lend rigor and consistency to planning, implementing and monitoring effective conservation projects and programs worldwide.
+Two important outputs of this process are the situation model and results chains, however there are guidelines for all steps of the project cycle.

-- Results chains –Download this diagram of causal statements that shows a “theory of change.”
+- Results chains – a visual diagram showing how a project strategy will effect the resulting change desired.
+Download this diagram of causal statements that shows a “theory of change.”